Ali Sabieh Region

 Ali Sabieh Region (إقليم على صبيح, Gobolka Cali Sabiix) is a region in southern Djibouti.
-With a mainland area of 2,400 square kilometres (900 sq mi), it lies along the national border with Somaliland and Ethiopia, bordering also the Dikhil Region to the west and the Arta Region to the north.
+With a mainland area of 2,400 square kilometres (900 sq mi), it lies along the national border with Somalia and Ethiopia, bordering also the Dikhil Region to the west and the Arta Region to the north.
 Its capital is Ali Sabieh.
 The Arrei Mountains are the highest point in the region.

 History

 Nomadic life in the Ali Sabieh Region dates back at least 2,000 years.
 During the Middle Ages, the Ali Sabieh Region was ruled by the Ifat Sultanate and the Adal Sultanate.
 It later formed a part of the French Somaliland protectorate in the first half of the 20th century.
 Considered the border with Ethiopia, the area had few permanent settlements at the turn of the 20th century.
 In 1904, a report notes that "when the border post of Ali Sabieh, it has the appearance of a fortress.
 Attached to the circle of "Gobad-Dikkil" from its inception in 1931, Ali Sabieh became the chief town of a circle autonomously 1939.
 It was briefly attached to the circle of Djibouti between 1946 and 1949.
 It is managed by the commander of the circle Dikhil between 1952 and 1958, before finally receive its own administration.